 Save time and energy by having the baby right by your side at night.
-If you are unsure whether this is safe, put the baby in a co-sleeper adjacent to your bed.
+If you are unsure whether this is safe, follow the advice from emsafety and put the baby in a co-sleeper adjacent to your bed.
 This will help you to avoid nighttime trips to baby’s nursery.

 • Try babysitting in shifts with your partner